 - The Tournament may be altered, canceled, postponed or extended to other dates by the Tournament Committee.

-- In the event that the Tournament is cancelled, or no eligible mako sharks are landed, winners will be determined by a drawing from a hat.
+- In the event the tournament is canceled, or no eligible mako sharks are landed, the Tournament, Traditional Calcutta and the Shark-Man Calcutta winners will be determined by drawing from a hat.
 There will be no refunds.

 - In case of a tie, the first fish weighed in will take the position.

-- In the event three hundred boats are not entered, a proportionate percentage of the prize money will be awarded.
+- In the event three hundred boats are not entered of the will be awarded.

-- There will be no refunds, for any reason, one hour after the start of the final day of fishing.
+- There will be no refunds, for any reason, one hour after the start of the first day of fishing, including mechanical failures.